ARM-software/gator/README_Streamline.txt

 	make -C /home/username/kernel_2.6.32/ M=`pwd` ARCH=arm CROSS_COMPILE=/home/username/CodeSourcery/Sourcery_G++_Lite/bin/arm-none-linux-gnueabi- modules
 If successful, a gator.ko module should be generated

-*** Compiling an application or shared library ***

-Recommended compiler settings:
-	"-g": Debug symbols needed for best analysis results.
-	"-fno-inline": Speed improvement when processing the image files and most accurate analysis results.
-	"-fno-omit-frame-pointer": ARM EABI frame pointers (Code Sourcery cross compiler) allow the call stack to be recorded with each sample taken when in ARM state (i.e. not -mthumb).
+*** Building the gator daemon ***

+cd /path/to/gator/daemon-src
+tar -xzf gator-daemon.tar.gz
+For Linux,
+	build with 'make'
+For Android,
+	mv gator-daemon jni
+	install the android ndk, see developer.android.com
+	/path/to/ndk/ndk-build
+	gatord should now be created and located in libs/armeabi

 *** Running gator ***

-Load the kernel onto the target and copy gatord and gator.ko into the target's filesystem. gatord is located in <installdir>/arm/gator/linux or <installdir>/arm/gator/android or can be built from source.
+Load the kernel onto the target and copy gatord and gator.ko into the target's filesystem.
 Ensure gatord has execute permissions
 	chmod +x gatord
 gator.ko must be located in the same directory as gatord on the target.
 With root privileges, run the daemon
 	sudo ./gatord &

+*** Compiling an application or shared library ***

+Recommended compiler settings:
+	"-g": Debug symbols needed for best analysis results.
+	"-fno-inline": Speed improvement when processing the image files and most accurate analysis results.
+	"-fno-omit-frame-pointer": ARM EABI frame pointers (Code Sourcery cross compiler) allow the call stack to be recorded with each sample taken when in ARM state (i.e. not -mthumb).

 *** Profiling the kernel (optional) ***